-Ok, you found a contractor that your going to hire, good for you.
+Ok, you found a contractor that you’re going to hire, good for you.

 Oops now he wants money, but for what, he didn’t do anything yet?